TheRaj71/Zenive/docs/USAGE_GUIDE.md

 # zen Usage Guide

-This guide shows you how to use the zen Python component registry system.
+This guide shows you how to use zen, a Python component registry system inspired by shadcn/ui. zen allows you to install reusable Python components directly into your projects from GitHub repositories.

 ## 🚀 Quick Start